 Arthur Ashe Essay Contest Trip to Winston-Salem Open

 All expense paid trip to the Winston-Salem Open to experience the inner workings of a professional tennis tournament and interact with the players.
 To be eligible, you must submit an essay for the National Arthur Ashe Essay Contest.
 One winner from each state will be chosen from those contestants that did NOT win the National trip to New York.
 Click here for the Essay Contest application and rules.

 Financial assistance to attend summer camp for NJTL participants who exemplify strong values and personal character.
+We also have funding to start or expand an NJTL Program or Chapter.
 Click here for more information and the applications.